alexteghipco/brainSurfer/README.md

 # What's new in this version?
 - A new toolbar for settings

 The toolbar now contains all of the options for editing your underlay, the cluster editor, and the ability to mask overlays.
 New functions added to the toolbar include the ability to convert between TAL and MNI for nifti images (volume space), an option to show the entire colorbar rather than threshold it by colors that exist in your current overlay, the ability to generate a quick histogram of the data in the current selection, and the ability to save and load settings from previous maps (including the data for that map if you so choose).

--  Totally revamped GUI, including new button layout to make access to common functions for manipulating statistical maps easier
+-  Revamped GUI, including new button layout to make access to common functions for manipulating statistical maps easier

 Buttons have been moved around the overlay selection listbox.
 New functions include the ability to delete all overlays in the selection listbox and to copy the settings for one overlay and apply them to as many other overlays as you want.
 I've also added a multioverlay settings GUI that allows for much greater control of visualization when multiple overlays are selected.